Proof of some properties of transfer using noncommutative determinants: Proof of the properties

-I am deeply grateful to Prof. T\^oru Umeda, Prof. Hiroyuki Ochiai and Prof. Hideaki Morita who provided helpful comments and suggestions.
+I am deeply grateful to Prof. T\^oru Umeda, Prof. Hiroyuki Ochiai, Prof. Minoru Itoh and Prof. Hideaki Morita who provided helpful comments and suggestions.
 In particular, T\^oru Umeda gave me the initial motivation for undertaking this study.
-I would also like to thank my colleagues in the Graduate School of Mathematics of Kyushu University, in particular Cid Reyes for comments and suggestions.
+I would also like to thank Cid Reyes for comments and suggestions.
 This work was supported by a grant from the Japan Society for the Promotion of Science (JSPS KAKENHI Grant Number 15J06842).